truecharts/public/website/src/content/docs/general/support-policy.md

 TrueCharts is a comprehensive project that focuses on providing opinionated Helm charts for applications to run on Kubernetes-based platforms.

-We also offer free support via a support-ticketing system on Discord, according to the policy layed out in this document.
+We also offer free support via a support-ticketing system on Discord, according to the policy laid out in this document.

 ## Support Rules

 - If its covered by support as outlined below make a ticket in [⁠🎫・support](https://discord.com/channels/830763548678291466/936275413179723826).
 - [⁠🎫・support](https://discord.com/channels/830763548678291466/936275413179723826) is not rendered on GitHub or any other platform.
 - Bugs must be reported on GitHub, but only after confirmation by the staff via a [⁠🎫・support ticket](https://discord.com/channels/830763548678291466/936275413179723826)
-- Anything not covered by the below Support Policy is not eligble for a [⁠🎫・support ticket](https://discord.com/channels/830763548678291466/936275413179723826).
-If you need assitance outside the scuoe of [⁠🎫・support](https://discord.com/channels/830763548678291466/936275413179723826) make a thread in an appropiate [Discord Channel](https://discord.gg/tVsPTHWTtr).
+- Anything not covered by the below Support Policy is not eligible for a [⁠🎫・support ticket](https://discord.com/channels/830763548678291466/936275413179723826).
+If you need assistance outside the scope of [⁠🎫・support](https://discord.com/channels/830763548678291466/936275413179723826) make a thread in an appropriate [Discord Channel](https://discord.gg/tVsPTHWTtr).
 - We help out where we can, as long as you tried to do it yourself *first*.
 We do not provide a walkthrough service.
 - Our staff will try to help out with providing instructions on how to use `kubectl` and other `*ctl` tools where needed.
 - Please be aware that the code of conduct also applies to all support.